John Lerew: World War II

-Lerwe was still based in Melbourne when World War II broke out in September 1939.
+Lerew was still based in Melbourne when World War II broke out in September 1939.
 He was promoted squadron leader in June 1940, and the same month took charge of No. 1 Aircraft Park in Geelong.
 One of his initial tasks was to test fly the first Fairey Battle single-engined light bomber assembled in Australia.
 He was posted to No. 2 Aircraft Depot at RAAF Station Richmond, New South Wales, in September 1940, and shortly afterwards undertook a survey of the Solomon Islands and the island of New Britain, including its capital Rabaul.
 Lerew was given command of No. 24 Squadron in May 1941, and raised to temporary wing commander in October.

 No. 24 Squadron's complement in November 1941 consisted of one Fairey Battle, three De Havilland Moth Minor biplane trainers, five Lockheed Hudson twin-engined light bombers, and eleven CAC Wirraway monoplane trainers.
 The two-seat Wirraways were expected to be employed in operations as fighters, but were suitable for such a role "only in the minds of the Air Board", in the words of RAAF historian Alan Stephens.
 On 1 December, RAAF Headquarters in Melbourne put Lerew's squadron on notice for deployment to Rabaul as an advance garrison in the defence of northern Australia.